 GP Medical Appraisal

-Medical appraisal is the appraisal of a doctor by a trained appraiser, in which the doctor demonstrated that they are practising in accordance with the GMC Good Medical Practice Guidance across the scope of their practice.
+Medical appraisal is the appraisal of a doctor by a trained appraiser, in which the doctor demonstrates that they are practising in accordance with the GMC Good Medical Practice Guidance across the scope of their practice.

 To complete the Medical Appraisal process satisfactorily and subsequently be in a position to be positively recommended for revalidation by your Responsible Officer, you are required to gather a portfolio of evidence each year.
 The General Medical Council has defined the minimum requirements for this, GMC Guidance and Supporting information, and these are summarised in the one-page guide developed by Cumbria and the North East.